raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 Note that for each operator, we define a symbol.
 We'll use that when we push things into the output queue so that our evaluator can disambiguate symbols from values (Meaning, of course, that these symbols can't be values.)
 We also define a precedence, and an `eval` function that the evaluator will use later.

-Armed with this, how do we convert infix expression to postfix?
-WIth a "shunting yard."
+Armed with this, how do we convert infix expressions to reverse-polish representation?
+With a "shunting yard."

 The [Shunting Yard Algorithm] is a method for parsing mathematical expressions specified in infix notation with parentheses.
-As we implement it here, it will produce a postfix (a/k/a "Reverse Polish) notation without parentheses.
-The shunting yard algorithm was invented by Edsger Dijkstra and named the "shunting yard" algorithm because its operation resembles that of a railroad shunting yard.
+As we implement it here, it will produce a reverse-polish representation without parentheses.
+The shunting yard algorithm was invented by Edsger Dijkstra, and named the "shunting yard" algorithm because its operation resembles that of a railroad shunting yard.

 [Shunting Yard Algorithm]: https://en.wikipedia.org/wiki/Shunting-yard_algorithm